MrIdrisAbdulrahman/certified-aws-devops-professional/02-configuration-management-and-iac/cloudformation.md

     - We can use CloudFormation drift detection on StackSets as well
     - Performs drift detection on the stack associated with each stack instance in the StackSet
     - If the current state of a resource in a stack varies from the expected state:
-        - The stack is considered drifted
+        - The stack is considered to have drifted
         - The stack instance that the stack is associated with is considered drifted
-        - The StackSet is considered drifted
     - Drift detection identifies unmanaged changes that happen outside of CFN
     - Changes made through CloudFormation to a stack directly (not at the StackSet level) are not considered drifted (it is not a best practice)
     - We can stop drift detection on a StackSet